Cetshwayo: Anglo-Zulu War

+Throughout the war, Bartle Frere and Chelmsford blamed perceived aggression on the part of Cetshwayo as the cause of the conflict.
+Frere referred to Cetshwayo's "reign of terror," and British officials suggested that his support by Zulus was waning.
+Yet, Cetshwayo sought to make peace early in the war, sending messengers to intercept Chelmsford's column with requests for peace talks, the British imprisoning these messengers.

-In 1878, Sir Henry Bartle Frere, British High Commissioner for the Cape Colony, sought to confederate the colony the same way Canada had been and felt that this could not be done while there was a powerful Zulu state bordering it.
-Frere thus began to demand reparations for Zulu border infractions and ordered his subordinates to send messages complaining about Cetshwayo's policies, seeking to provoke the Zulu king.
-They carried out their orders, but Cetshwayo kept calm, considering the British his friends and being aware of the power of the British Army.
-He did, however, state that he and Frere were equals, and since he did not complain about how Frere administered the Cape Colony, Frere should observe the same courtesy concerning Zululand.
-Eventually, Frere issued an ultimatum that demanded that Cetshwayo de facto disband his army.
-His refusal led to war in 1879, though he continually sought to make peace after the Battle of Isandlwana, the first engagement of the war.
-After an initial decisive but costly Zulu victory over the British at Isandlwana and the failure of the other two columns of the three-pronged British attack to make headway – indeed, one was bogged down in the Siege of Eshowe – the British retreated, other columns suffering two further defeats to Zulu armies in the field at the Battle of Intombe and the Battle of Hlobane.
+After an initial decisive but costly Zulu victory over the British at the Battle of Isandlwana and the failure of the other two columns of the three-pronged British attack to make headway – indeed, one was bogged down in the Siege of Eshowe – the British retreated, other columns suffering two further defeats to Zulu armies in the field at the Battle of Intombe and the Battle of Hlobane.
 However, the British follow-up victories at Rorke's Drift and Kambula prevented a total collapse of the British military positions.
 While this retreat presented an opportunity for a Zulu counterattack deep into Natal, Cetshwayo refused to mount such an attack; he intended to repulse the British offensive and secure a peace treaty.
 However, Cetshwayo's translator, a Dutch trader he had imprisoned at the start of the war named Cornelius Vijn, gave warnings to Lord Chelmsford of gathering Zulu forces during these negotiations.

 Cetshwayo visited England in 1882 when this portrait was painted by Karl Rudolf Sohn.